dnsubkhyt/onlineStore/readme.md

 ### My Library API System

 Welcome to the My Library API System!
-This is aNode.js-based application that manages a library of books and integratesweather data from an external API.
+This is a Node.js-based application that manages a library of books and integrates weather data from an external API.

 **Table of Contents**